evagabriela/WDI/curriculum/README.md

 ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)

-# Global Curriculum
+# Web Development Immersive Global Curriculum

 Our curriculum contains objectives, prerequisites, suggested materials, starter and solution code, and other instructional resources, tying into the overall standards for each unit.
 See below for a complete description of all the lesson planning material we provide.
 Use this folder to reference our baseline resources.
 Anyone is welcome to submit new lessons in the appropriate folders, or suggest changes to existing ones.

-> Instructors should review our [preparatory instructions](../resources/instructor-resources/instructor-prep.md) or read up on our [feedback guidelines](../projects/project-feedback.md) for debriefing student assignments.
+> Instructors should review our [onboarding instructions](../resources/onboarding/instructor-onboarding) and read up on our [feedback guidelines](../projects/project-feedback.md) for debriefing student assignments.

 General Assembly's ________________ course is made up of ________ lessons/weeks that are ___________________.
 This course is split into ______________ units.